 The academic streams of the Young Leaders Program align with the University of Melbourne's undergraduate degrees to give students valuable insight into what their future studies and career path might look like.
 Sometimes it can be difficult choosing what to study at university, so YLP provides the perfect taster for students trying to make big decisions about life beyond school.

-For those interested in studying a Bachelor of Arts degree, this stream will give you a fascinating insight into the world of the humanities and social sciences.
-You will learn about the diverse world in which we live by exploring the psychology of being human and what makes you think and behave the way you do; the role of media and communications and how it impacts our everyday choices; develop a deeper understanding of the complexities of society and culture; gain insights into criminal behaviour and the difficulties associated with eye witness memory and testimony; and be introduced to a world of wonder and play through drama.
-Our innovative and highly interactive workshops are designed to inspire your passion in the arts and further develop key learning skills such as reflective and independent thinking, problem solving, critical thinking, and evidence based decision making.
-This stream will leave you with connections, stories, and a greater understanding of the diverse subject choices that are offered in a Bachelor of Arts degree.
+The Bachelor of Arts stream gives fascinating insight into the world of humanities and social sciences by exploring areas such as psychology, media and communications, criminology, philosophy and drama.
+Our innovative and highly interactive workshops and excursions are designed to inspire passion for the arts and further develop key learning skills such as reflective, critical and independent thinking, problem solving and evidence-based decision making.
+This stream will leave students with connections, stories and a greater understanding of the diverse subject choices offered through a Bachelor of Arts degree.

 LEADERSHIP FOR SOCIAL JUSTICE

-If you are thinking about studying a Bachelor of Science, this stream gives you a taste of science and engineering majors – chemical and biomedical engineering, electrical and mechanical systems, aerospace engineering, and physics.
-Students will take a look at how society is progressing in the world of technology, in particular the advancement of solar cell technology, and discover the amazing innovations made in astronomy, science, and engineering.
-Students visit Scienceworks, participate in a robotics workshop, and make their own solar cells and rockets.
+This stream is ideal for students thinking about studying a Bachelor of Science and provides a taste of the exciting possibilities in chemical and biomedical engineering, electrical and mechanical systems, aerospace engineering, and physics.
+Students will look at how society is progressing in the world of technology, particularly in the advancement of solar cell technology, and discover the amazing innovations made in astronomy, science and engineering.
+As part of the stream, students will visit Scienceworks, participate in a robotics workshop and make their own solar cells and rockets.